 After three years at 65 pre-trial hearings, during which time seven different public defenders represented Espinoza, trial began.
 During jury selection, the judge granted Espinoza’s motion to relieve his counsel, finding Espinoza had waived his right to appointed counsel, too.
 Trial began that same day.

 The next day, Espinoza failed to appear in court.
 The court clerk’s efforts to contact Espinoza were unsuccessful.
 The judge then found that Espinoza had purposefully absented himself from trial.
 Espinoza was then convicted and sentenced to two years and eight months in state prison.

 Espinoza then appealed his conviction, arguing that the Santa Clara County judge violated his constitutional rights to due process, to be present at trial, to present a defense and to confront witnesses against him.

 The Sixth Appellate District began its analysis by noting that the right to be present at trial may be expressly or impliedly waived.
 People v.
 Concepcion (2008) 45 Cal.
 4th 77, 82.

-Here, The Sixth Appellate District locked to the Parento case discussed above.
+Here, the Sixth Appellate District looked to the Parento case discussed above.
 It found that Mr. Espinoza had not, on the record, voluntarily and expressly absented himself from trial.
 He just did not show up.
 The judgment was thus reversed.